Monday, September 29, 2014

 Are You Working a Dead-End Job?
 Signs That You May Be

 Have you ever felt like you are working at a dead-end job?
 If you think that you are, you are definitely not alone.
-With that in mind, just because you think that you may be working a dead-end job, it does no’t necessarily mean that you are.
+With that in mind, just because you think that you may be working a dead-end job, it does not necessarily mean that you are.
 However, if you would like a little bit of proof or verification, you may want to continue reading on.

 One of the many signs that you may be working a dead-end job is if you find yourself in the same position, for years and years.
 If you were hired with the intention of no advancement, your current position may be fine for you.
 With that in mind, if you have goals and have yet to see those goals accomplished, it may be a sign of a dead-end job.
 You should never have your work go unrewarded, especially if you were employed by the same company for years.